JCWRE is listed in the Emerging Sources Citation Index (Web of Science) produced by Clarivate Analytics.

 Gurbir Singh, Mississippi State University – Agriculture and Watershed Management

 M.S.
-Srinivasan, National Institute of Water and Atmospheric Research – Hydrology
+Srinivasan, National Institute of Water and Atmospheric Research, New Zealand – Hydrology

-Kevin Wagner, Texas A&M University – Water Quality and Watershed Management
+Kevin Wagner, Oklahoma State University – Water Quality and Watershed Management

 Jonathan Yoder, Washington State University – Natural Resource Economics